Sustainable Procurement Tools

 • when a contracting authority proposes to stipulate performance conditions in a contract or framework agreement, whether those conditions should include considerations to enable it to better perform the equality duty

-The specific duty applies whenever a contract or framework agreement is awarded that is covered by PC(S)R 2015, i.e. procurements with a value above the EU thresholds.
-Where a contract or framework agreement is to meet a particular equality requirement or group’s needs, it would be considered best practice to include relevant conditions even where the contract or framework agreement is below the EU thresholds.
+The specific duty applies whenever a contract or framework agreement is awarded that is covered by PC(S)R 2015, i.e. procurements with a value above the procurement threshold values.
+Where a contract or framework agreement is to meet a particular equality requirement or group’s needs, it would be considered best practice to include relevant conditions even where the contract or framework agreement is below the procurement threshold values.

-Further information on both the general duty and the specific duty is in Scottish Procurement Policy Note (SPPN) 8/1012 and from the EHRC guidance webpage.
+Further information on both the general duty and the specific duty is available from the EHRC guidance webpage.

 The Fairer Scotland Duty places a requirement on particular public bodies in Scotland to have due regard to how they can reduce inequalities of outcome caused by socio-economic disadvantage, when making strategic decisions.
 Compliance with the Fairer Scotland Duty aligns with the Sustainable Procurement Duty in the Procurement Reform (Scotland) Act 2014.
 Further information on the Fairer Scotland Duty is in the guidance for public bodies.